 On top of your holiday days, you can have additional days off.
 They are called ADV days, ATV days or roostervrije dagen.
 ADV means ArbeidsDuurVerkorting – shorter working hours.
 This rule was introduced decades ago in order to create more employment.
 The idea is that as one person works shorter work week a company would hire additional staff and therefore create more jobs.

-ADV days are not regulated the same way holiday days are.
+ADV days are regulated the same way holiday days are.
 An employee is not entitled to these additional days unless there is an agreement put in place.
-Also, ADV days cannot be transferred to the next year; if you don’t use them in a given year they are gone.
+Also, an ADV day cannot be transferred to the next year; if you don’t use them in a given year they are gone.

 You can also have ADV hours.
 That is one or more hours taken off of your weekly work hours.
 For example, if you work 40h per week, and you are entitled to 1 ADV hour every week your actual workweek is 39h.
 Again, as with ADV days, this is an additional benefit your employer provides you, not a mandatory regulation.